Slot Machine Malfunctions

 More specifically, it told him he'd won 43 million euros.
 If

-that number looks familiar, it should: it's the same as in Ms.
+that number looks familiar, it should: it's the same as in the cases

-player insisted on getting paid the full amount and filed a lawsuit.
+other case, the player insisted on getting paid the full amount and

 Louise Chavez had the fortune of her slot telling her she'd won

-from a casino employee that the machine had simply malfunctioned and
+devastation to hear from a casino employee that the machine had

-she hadn't really won at all.
-The $42.9 million figure is a
+simply malfunctioned and she hadn't really won at all.
+The

-is one of the rare cases in which the player didn't sue the casino.
+Of note, this is one of the rare cases in which the player didn't

 Bill Seebeck was playing Bally Ultimate Party Spin when it told